McMaster-Baby-Lab/handbook/pages/labMembers/undergrads.md

 **Check emails, voicemails**
 - Respond to emails and voicemails
-- If it's not possible for you to respond (e.g., a difficult parent question), find someone who can (either lab manager or grad student)
+- If it's not possible for you to respond (e.g., a difficult parent question), find someone who can
-- Leave emails in the inbox if you are not able to respond or deal with before the end of your shift
+- Leave emails in the inbox if you are not able to respond or address before the end of your shift
-- *As always- all interactions are recorded in database.* If the information will be relevant to future interactions.
+- *As always- record interactions in DRDB.* If the information will be relevant to future interactions.
 - Only delete voicemails that have been addressed.

 **Check today's studies in the lab calendar**